rajiteh/awesome/README.md

 *   [hediet/vscode-drawio](https://github.com/hediet/vscode-drawio) - This unofficial extension integrates Draw.io (also known as diagrams.net) into VS Code.

 *   [saleor/saleor-storefront](https://github.com/saleor/saleor-storefront) - A GraphQL-powered, NextJs-based, PWA storefront for Saleor.
 IMPORTANT: This project is \[DEPRECATED] in favor of saleor/react-storefront soon to become our default demo and storefront starter pack.

+## Jupyter Notebook

+*   [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API

+*   [amrrs/csvchat-langchain](https://github.com/amrrs/csvchat-langchain) - CSV Chat with LangChain and OpenAI

 ## JavaScript